-How you configure your MTA (mail transfer agent) is depending on the specific MTA you are using.
+How you configure your mail software (MTA, or mail transfer agent) depends on the specific MTA you are using.
 The most commonly MTA's are Postfix and Exim, which are also used by most web control panel such as DirectAdmin, Plesk and cPanel.

 We currently have a guide for the following MTA's:

 Is your MTA not listed above?